visheshyadav09/LibraryManagement/README.md

 # Library Management
-This is a Library Management Web App.
-This app will help admin perform tasks smoothly.
+Welcome to our Library Management App!
+This App is designed to streamline and enhance the administrative tasks of running a library.
+From organizing books to managing students and tracking book issues, our app helps library administrators to efficiently handle all aspects of library operations.

-### Admin can perform following tasks
+### Admin can perform following tasks using this Web App
 - Create Admin account and Login.
 - Can Issue Book (added by Admin) to registered student.
 - Can Add, View, Delete and Update Books present in the system.